gmnsii/rpsc/README.md

 ```shell
 git clone https://github.com/gmnsii/rpsc && cd rpsc && cargo build --release && sudo mv ./target/release/rpsc /usr/local/bin/ && cd .. && rm -rf rpsc
 ```

+## Styling
+You can set the colors via the `LS_COLORS` environment variable, like you would for ls or exa.
+We won't go into too many details here as there is already documentation on how to use this variable available online.

 ## License